asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/15macros/README.md

 The `macro_*.xtc` files contain several randomly selected frames for each macrostate.
 The `ionized.psf` file in the `../../md_files` directory can be used to visualize these macrostates.
 The `extract_frames2.xtc` is used to extract these frames.
-Due to the large disc sizes the original MD simulations trajectories are not on this repository.
+Because of large disc sizes, the original MD simulations trajectories are not saved on this repository.
 </br>

 The `plot_tpt.py` script can be used to plot TPT identified pathways on the tICA landscape.